Jrick003/BrainStructures_Personality/README.md

 # BrainStructures_Personality
- Using phyiscal characterisitcs of brain structures to predict personality types
+ Using Using physical characteristics of brain structures to predict personality types  of brain structures to predict personality types